 5 - Eat a bowl of berries

-Berries are delicious.
-And they're really healthy, too.
+Berries are delicious, and healthy, too.
 Grab yourself a bowl today.
 Sit, relax, and enjoy.
+Top this chocolate pudding with some raspberries, or make yourself a berry smoothie.

-Take a couple nights off from planning and grocery shopping and just order the ingredients & recipe to be delivered.
-When you order from Sun Basket you’ll be getting delicious recipes organic ingredients, as well as meal choices that work with your family’s way of eating.
+Take a couple nights off from planning and grocery shopping and just order the ingredients & recipe to be delivered with a meal kit delivery service.

 7 - Visit a farm

 A farm can be a really peaceful place.
 It can take you back to the simplicity of where your food comes from.
-Visit a farm with a roadside stand, and buy some produce from them.
-Then when you eat your next meal, you can be thankful for the specific farmer who grew those vegetables and raised the animals that contributed to your meal.
+Visit the face of a local farm at a roadside stand and enjoy local produce in your next meal.

 The act of pausing before you eat your food is a centuries old tradition.
 Say a prayer of thanks before your meal as a way to say “thanks”.
 To God and to everyone who helped your food get to the table.